bitcoin-dot-org/Bitcoin.org/docs/assisting-with-translations.md

 Alternatively, you can just google parts of the string in English + "bitcoin.org" attached.
 Usually this leads to the part of bitcoin.org where the string is located.

-### 23. I finished a string but Transifex displays a warning.
+### 22. I finished a string but Transifex displays a warning.
 What should I do?

 The usual warning message you will see is “Glossary translation for term 'xyz' missing from translation”.
 However, this warning message can usually be ignored because in most cases it makes sense to translate certain words not according to the glossary.

 However, if you see an URL-related warning message, this must be corrected because otherwise it will cause issues while publishing the translations.
 Usually, the problem can easily be solved by checking all the links in the translated text.

-### 24. When and how should I open an Issue?
+### 23. When and how should I open an Issue?

 You can open Issues by leaving a comment and flagging it as an “Issue”.

 We strongly recommend to not use this function at all.
 Instead, please contact either the coordinator for your language or one of the Team Leaders directly.
 Team Leaders are currently Simon AKA “Komodorpudel” (Telegram: @Komodorpudel) or Hendrawan AKA “khendraw” (Telegram: @khendraw).

+### 24. I cannot find an answer to my problem in the FAQ.
+What should I do?

+Join our [Telegram Group](https://t.me/joinchat/Bgh47RC1BZb2YE6u8iznOg) and ask your question there.

+Alternatively, you can directly contact the Team Leaders.
+Team Leaders are currently Simon AKA “Komodorpudel” (Telegram: @Komodorpudel) or Hendrawan AKA “khendraw” (Telegram: @khendraw).
+We are happy to help.
 ___

 ## Handling Translations on GitHub